 - To find out where the website files are actually stored on your machine, go to the Local app’s window. under Local Sites- find your local website name.
 Right click and select ‘Reveal in Finder’ on Mac.
 It will open up your finder window and point to the location where the files are located on your machine.
 Its usually you user accounts home directory /Local Sites.
 The actual WordPress files are under app/public inside your sitename folder.

-I hope you found this article useful.
-What tool do you use to setup your dev environment?
+I’d love to know to hear from you: Which tool do you use to setup your dev environment?
 Have you tried Local By Flywheel?
-I’d love to hear back from you.